D\'{e}vissage for Waldhausen K-theory: Introduction

 is a homotopy equivalence.
-The motivation for Waldhausen's theorem and one of its main applications in \cite{Wa} had to do with obtaining a description of the algebraic $K$-theory of a space in terms of matrices and the plus construction in analogy to Quillen's algebraic $K$-theory of rings.
-Waldhausen's theorem can be considered as a d\'evissage--type result if the latter characterization is understood to refer to a statement that identifies the $K$-theory of a Waldhausen category $\C$ in terms of the $K$-theories of a collection of Waldhausen subcategories of $\C$ under the assumption of a d\'evissage condition about the existence of appropriate finite filtrations.
+This theorem was used by Waldhausen \cite{Wa} in order to obtain a description of the algebraic $K$-theory of a space in terms of matrices which is analogous to Quillen's algebraic $K$-theory of rings.
+Waldhausen's theorem can be considered as a d\'evissage--type theorem if the latter characterization is understood to refer to a statement that identifies the $K$-theory of a Waldhausen category $\C$ in terms of the $K$-theories of Waldhausen subcategories $\A = (\A_i),$ $\A_i \subset \C,$ under the assumption of a d\'evissage condition about the existence of appropriate finite filtrations (or factorizations) of morphisms in $\C$.
+Besides the theorems of Quillen and Waldhausen, \emph{d\'evissage} in $K$-theory has been studied extensively in the literature, especially in recent years, and some further examples of d\'evissage--type theorems include: the Gillet--Waldhausen theorem \cite{TT}, the d\'evissage theorem of Blumberg--Mandell \cite{BM}, Barwick's `theorem of the heart' \cite{Bar} and its extension to non-connective $K$-theory based on vanishing results for negative $K$-theory \cite{AGH}.